 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Cortland City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Cortland City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-65.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.6% of U.S. neighborhoods.
+64.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-Did you know that the Cortland City Center neighborhood has more Swiss and Welsh ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Cortland City Center neighborhood has more British and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.9% of this neighborhood's residents have Swiss ancestry and 2.3% have Welsh ancestry.
+In fact, 2.1% of this neighborhood's residents have British ancestry and 0.4% have Czechoslovakian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the Cortland City Center neighborhood, 31.7% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.1% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (25.0%), and 14.4% in clerical, assistant, and tech support occupations.
+In the Cortland City Center neighborhood, 33.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 26.3% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (25.6%), and 14.1% in clerical, assistant, and tech support occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the City Center neighborhood in Cortland, NY, residents most commonly identify their ethnicity or ancestry as Irish (21.2%).
-There are also a number of people of Italian ancestry (11.3%), and residents who report German roots (10.9%), and some of the residents are also of English ancestry (10.2%), along with some Mexican ancestry residents (4.3%), among others.
+In the City Center neighborhood in Cortland, NY, residents most commonly identify their ethnicity or ancestry as Irish (20.4%).
+There are also a number of people of English ancestry (13.7%), and residents who report German roots (11.2%), and some of the residents are also of Italian ancestry (7.3%), along with some Mexican ancestry residents (5.3%), among others.

-Here most residents (57.3%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (22.1%) and 9.6% of residents also ride the bus for their daily commute.
+Here most residents (54.4%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (26.1%) and 8.6% of residents also hop out the door and walk to work for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.